-6. Add a arbor, trellis or pergola, to create a top canopy layer to your garden space.
+6. Add an arbor, trellis or pergola, to create a top canopy layer to your garden space.
 Nothing beats a living natural shade cover.

 7. Trim back trees, creepers or shrubbery to create a different look and open up the sundial.

-8. Create a window box or two, adding seasonal color and plants to a landscape that is waking up from winter dormancy.
+8. Create a window box or two, adding annual seasonal color and plants to a landscape that is waking up from winter dormancy.

 9. Checkout new naturalized exotics available on the market to add a accent to your garden terrain.
 You can always overwinter for next year.

-10. Refresh lawns with a bit of a hoe and water frequently if it rains a bit short in the spring.
-Let the grass grow a little longer before cutting back to inhibit weeds by blocking the sunlight.
+10. Refresh lawns with a good hoe and water frequently if it rains short in the spring.
+Let the grass grow a little longer before cutting back this will inhibit weeds by blocking the sunlight.
 Leave clovers and dandelions in lawns for emerging foraging wildlife after their long winter dormancy.
 Honey Bees love a good feed on clover flowers.

 11. Take a look at photos in garden magazines and add inspirations from these to your garden.

 12. Plant more evergreens in borders, along fences and walls, to create a strong eye catching foundation to your garden all year round.
 Some examples of evergreens are : Lily turf; Holly; Boxwood; Mountain Laurel; Euonymus fortunei; English Ivy and Firs, just to name a few.

 13. Bring out any over wintered plants after the night time weather is warmer than 50 degrees Fahrenheit - 10 degrees Celsius.
 Remember, the days are warmer and the nights are still cooler in spring.
 Timing is imperative here.